-- Are at least 18 years of age and not more than 24 years of age (have not yet reached their 25th birthday); - Youth must be no more than 24 years of age at the time the PCWA certifies them as eligible and at the time of HAP contract execution. - Have left foster care or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act; - Placements can include, but are not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, childcare institutions, and pre-adoptive homes in accordance with 24 CFR 5.576; - Are homeless or at risk of becoming homeless at age 16 and older; - At risk of being homeless is fully defined at 24 CFR 576.2. - This includes a person that is exiting a publicly funded institution or system of care (such as a healthcare facility, a mental health facility, foster care or other youth facility, or correction program or institution).
-Therefore, youth being discharged from an institution maybe eligible for an FYI voucher [FYI FAQs].
+- Are at least 18 years of age and not more than 24 years of age (have not yet reached their 25th birthday); - Youth must be no more than 24 years of age at the time the PCWA certifies them as eligible and at the time of HAP contract execution. - Have left foster care or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act; - Placements can include, but are not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, childcare institutions, and pre-adoptive homes in accordance with 24 CFR 5.576; - Are homeless or at risk of becoming homeless at age 16 and older; - o At risk of being homeless is fully defined at 24 CFR 576.2. - This includes a person that is exiting a publicly funded institution or system of care (such as a healthcare facility, a mental health facility, foster care or other youth facility, or correction program or institution).
+Therefore, youth being discharged from an institution may be eligible for an FYI voucher [FYI FAQs].

 Eligibility is not limited to single persons.
 For example, pregnant and/or parenting youth are eligible to receive assistance assuming they otherwise meet eligibility requirements.
+PHAs may not exclude pregnant or parenting youth from service.

 19-I.D.
-SUPPORTIVE SERVICES [Notice PIH 2021-26; FYI Updates and Partnering Opportunities Webinar; FYI Q&As]
+SUPPORTIVE SERVICES [Notice PIH 2023-04; FYI Updates and Partnering Opportunities Webinar; FYI Q&As]